-The Quorn ‘Pioneers Film Fund’, which has been created in association with planetSHINE, a sustainability communications agency that helps bring brand sustainability voice to life, aims to kick-start an important conversation around the future of our food in the hope that it will awaken new ideas around how we might feed ourselves in the future and positively contribute to saving our planet.
+The Quorn ‘Pioneers Film Fund’, which has been created in association with planetSHINE, aims to kick-start an important conversation around the future of our food in the hope that it will awaken new ideas around how we might feed ourselves in the future and positively contribute to saving our planet.

 Judges include Andrea Walji, Head of Content and Production at Waterbear Network, the first video on demand platform dedicated to the future of our planet, Fergus Hayock, Managing Director of Picture Zero, a new production business focused on climate solutions and sustainable filmmaking and Aaqil Ahmed, BAFTA and Emmy award winning media consultant, 25-year career at the BBC and Channel 4, council member of the ASA.

 Applications for the Film Fund are now closed.